niess/goupil/docs/py/stratified_geometry.rst

 .. py:class:: StratifiedGeometry(*args: GeometrySector | TopographySurface)

-   Creates a Monte Carlo geometry that is stratified by using a sequence of alternating :doc:`geometry_sector` and :doc:`topography_surface`.
+   Creates a stratified Monte Carlo geometry from a sequence of alternating :doc:`geometry_sector` and :doc:`topography_surface` objects.
-   The elements are organised in reading order, with the first element of the sequence located on top of the geometry.
+   The geometry is specified in reading order, with the first element of the sequence located on top of the geometry.
 For instance, the following

    >>> geometry = goupil.StratifiedGeometry(